-- (7) In this paragraph, "criminal investigation" means an investigation which police officers or other persons have a duty to conduct with a view to it being ascertained whether a person should be charged with an offence. - (8) For the purposes of this paragraph proceedings for an offence are instituted - (a) when the Bailiff issues a warrant in respect of the offence for the arrest of a person who is out of Jersey; - (b) when a person is arrested for and charged with the offence; - (c) when a summons in respect of the offence is served on a person in accordance with Article 19 of the Criminal Procedure (Jersey) Law 2018, and where the application of this sub-paragraph would result in there being more than one time for the institution of proceedings, they shall be taken to be instituted at the earliest of those times.
+- (7) In this paragraph, "criminal investigation" means an investigation which police officers or other persons have a duty to conduct with a view to it being ascertained whether a person should be charged with an offence. - (8) For the purposes of this paragraph proceedings for an offence are instituted - (a) when the Bailiff issues a warrant in respect of the offence for the arrest of a person who is out of Jersey; - (b) when a person is arrested for and charged with the offence; - (c) when a summons in respect of the offence is served on a person at the instance of the Attorney General or in accordance with Article 9 of the Magistrate's Court (Miscellaneous Provisions) (Jersey) Law 1949, and where the application of this sub-paragraph would result in there being more than one time for the institution of proceedings, they shall be taken to be instituted at the earliest of those times.